The Day of the Dead is celebrated in full form in the towns at Lake Chapala.

 Chapala also has a nighttime parade that usually starts sometime between 7 and 9 p.m. near the malecón at Church San Francisco.

 The center of the Day of the Dead celebration is the graveyard, where families come to gather around graves and remember the lives of loved ones and friends.

 Don't wait until November 2 to visit the cemetery.
 There's just as much going on the day before.
 Families spend both afternoons replacing old decorations and putting in new plants, making everything bonito for the Noche de Muertos on November 2.

-Candles illuminate many of the altars both nights in the stillness of the night, which normally has fine weather.
-Families in Ajijic do not spend the night at the cemetery, unlike places such as Pátzcuaro in neighboring Michoacán.
-By midnight, the cemetery is mostly empty, apart from a few people coming and going.
+Candles illuminate many of the altars in the stillness of the nights of November 1 and 2, which normally has fine, rain-free weather at this time of year.
+Families in Ajijic do not really spend the whole night at the cemetery, unlike places such as Pátzcuaro in neighboring Michoacán, where the night is a dusk-to-dawn affair.